 Solo travel is getting easier and more inviting, with more suitable destinations appearing all the time, and fewer barriers and obstacles.
 Solo travellers coming to Spain are in search of a unique experience, ready to enjoy all the places they discover and people they meet.Because Spain has infinite possibilities to offer this type of traveller.
 So if you’re planning to travel alone in search of unforgettable experiences, we have 9 different destinations to suit your particular goals and the time available.

 For finding inspiration surrounded by sweeping scenery:

 Lighthouses in GaliciaThe legends used to say the world ended at Finisterre (A Coruña).
 And an imposing lighthouse was built there to mark the way home for wandering sailors.
-Centuries later, lovers of the sea and of wild landscapes can enjoy a magical tour of over 1,000 km of coastline in Galicia, with nearly 40 lighthouses punctuating the nature and history of one of Spain’s most mysterious regions.WindmillsAs well as the famous book, we can trace the journeys of Cervantes’ creation through Castilla-La Mancha in what is now known as the Don Quixote Route.
+Centuries later, lovers of the sea and of wild landscapes can enjoy a magical tour of over 1,000 km of coastline in Galicia, with more than 40 lighthouses punctuating the nature and history of one of Spain’s most mysterious regions.WindmillsAs well as the famous book, we can trace the journeys of Cervantes’ creation through Castilla-La Mancha in what is now known as the Don Quixote Route.
 A path where inevitably, the windmills he mistook for giants loom large.
 From the town of Consuegra (Toledo) to Belmonte (Cuenca), you can follow in the footsteps of one of the world’s most famous literary characters across the plains of La Mancha.